matheus-hss/ms-email/README.md

-# Microservice to send mail
+# Microservice to send mail with GMail

+Set email and password in application.yml.